Last updated October, 2018.

 It might be when the economy improves, the holidays arrive, the children go back to school, or summer vacation rolls around.

 Regardless of what “this" or "that” is, postponing your happiness until something happens in the future is a trap of the mind.

 Your mind is never content with the present moment, so it perpetuates this trap.
-It compulsively projects you into the future, to a time it perceives will be better than now; you dream about this magical moment when everything is perfect and you can be happy.
+It compulsively projects you into the future, to a time it perceives will be better than now; you dream about this magical moment when everything is perfect and you can finally be happy.

 As the mind pushes you into the future and pulls you into the past, it strategically keeps you out of the only time you can actually live: the present moment.

-You can learn to stop seeking happiness "in the future."
+And, you learn to stop seeking happiness "in the future."